GSA/digitalgov.gov/content/posts/2015-11-02-modernizing-federal-cybersecurity.md

 url: /2015/11/02/modernizing-federal-cybersecurity/
 date: 2015-11-02 1:00:34 -0400
 title: Modernizing Federal Cybersecurity
-summary: 'Summary: Today, the Administration directed a series of actions to continue strengthening Federal cybersecurity &amp;amp; modernizing the government&rsquo;s technology infrastructure.
+summary: 'Summary: Today, the Administration directed a series of actions to continue strengthening Federal cybersecurity & modernizing the government&rsquo;s technology infrastructure.
 Strengthening the cybersecurity of Federal networks, systems, and data is one of the most important challenges we face as a Nation.
 Every day, public and private sector leaders&mdash;my team included&mdash;are directing significant resources to address'
 authors:
   - tony-scott
 categories: